Md-Azmir/DarkModeAssignment/README.md

 The Dark-Mode is a simple web application that allows users to switch between dark and light mode.
 It provides a user-friendly interface .

+Question 1.
+Provide a brief description of all routes in the backend system.

 Features

 switch between Dark and Light mode